GregKeil/Zeek-Hunting-Suite-For-Splunk/README.md

   - https://splunkbase.splunk.com/app/1724

 ## Current Version Notes:
-- Version 2 has integrated datamodels to allow for faster panel loading & searches
+- Version 3 has integrated drilldowns and base searches to minimize overall load

 ##Other Notes:
 - Any modifications to a CSV file will not be automatically applied to the datamodel when in accelerated mode.
 To integrate changes, you must rebuild the datamodels